DavidSatimeWallin/sonia/readme.md

 ## Can it be installed?!
 Either just go to [releases](https://github.com/dvwallin/sonia/releases) or clone the repo and run `v . -prod`.
 It's all up to you.

+## Requirements?!
+- git
+- bash
+- build-essential (on debian/ubuntu. who knows what it's called on other systems?!)

 ## Is it stable?!
 Probably not.
 It might work and it might destroy you're entire system and every computer you've ever seen.
 Don't hold me responsible.